shuang4intel/intelprot/README.rst

 Modules that have command line interface include : **bmc, capsule, cpld, ifwi, sign, test_cpld, utility, verify**.

 Please report issue or send email to admin if you observe any issue or have new request that you want to assist your Intel PFR project.
-Author will update the related modules.
+Author will update the related modules quickly.

-No git pull request for now.
+git pull request is not allowed for now.

 Documentation